-How Will the U.S. And WHO Fare Without Each Other?
+How Will The U.S. And WHO Fare Without Each Other?

 One possible explanation for Trump's abrupt announcement is that it's motivated by politics.
 Kickbusch, for example, theorizes that he hopes to shift blame for the nation's rising COVID-19 numbers away from his administration and onto China and WHO in a bid to attract votes for November's presidential election.
 "Some people are thinking that, should President Trump be reelected, the focus on WHO might not be quite as important as it is right now, and he might be more amenable to a deal," Kickbusch says.

 But if the U.S. does indeed permanently pull its representatives from the organization, it will cede its seat at a very important table.
-"The U.S. has been at the forefront of developments of global health policy and developing the World Health Organization since it started," says Wenham.
+"The U.S. has been at the forefront of developments of global health policy and developing the World Health Organization since it started," Wenham says.
 "They've been able to direct global health policy to map onto U.S. interests," which have been largely focused on issues that could threaten the health and safety of Americans as well as select infectious diseases such as HIV/AIDS, malaria, tuberculosis and polio.

-This could mean that global health priorities the U.S. has invested in significantly suffer major setbacks, says Lee.
+This could mean that global health priorities the U.S. has invested in significantly could suffer major setbacks, Lee says.
 For instance, the U.S. has worked for decades to rid the world of polio and the wild virus is circulating in just two countries: Afghanistan and Pakistan.
-Last year, WHO released a 5-year polio endgame plan to fully eradicate the disease, to which the U.S. contributed significant funding and expertise.
-If that support is withdrawn, Lee believes that the result will be a drop in the number of children who are vaccinated.
+Last year, WHO released a five-year polio endgame plan to eradicate the disease fully, to which the U.S. contributed significant funding and expertise.
+If that support is withdrawn, Lee says she believes that the result will be a drop in the number of children who are vaccinated.

 Trump has said the U.S. will continue to fund such global health priorities and funnel the money to partners other than WHO — but Lee predicts that the work will still be significantly disrupted.
-"These are not regions of the world that you can just walk in and roll up somebody's sleeve [and give a shot]," says Lee, "You have to build relationships.
+"These are not regions of the world that you can just walk in and roll up somebody's sleeve [and give a shot]," Lee says.
+"You have to build relationships.
 You have to have trust from local communities.
 It takes years and years to establish a program."

-Konyndyk agrees that WHO plays a role that charities and non-governmental organizations can't replicate.
+Konyndyk agrees that WHO plays a role that charities and nongovernmental organizations can't replicate.
 "There are many, many countries in the world that lean on WHO as an extension of their own health ministries," he says, particularly developing nations with limited resources that trust WHO to provide credible advice and guidance.
 "WHO is inside the tent with the health ministry in a way that no NGO will ever be."

 The potential shifts and setbacks to WHO's work as a result of a U.S. exit will be unfortunate not only for other countries but for the U.S. as well, Konyndyk says: "[WHO] serves U.S. interests by enabling other countries to better deal with their own health problems and to prevent those from becoming global problems."